Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Travel money for South Africa

-For card purchases if offered a choice of currencies always select to Pay in South African rand otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in South African rand otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 South Africa is one of the continent's best safari destinations, offering the Big Five (lion, leopard, buffalo, elephant and rhino) and more in accessible parks and reserves.
 You can drive right into the epic wilderness at Kruger, Kgalagadi and other parks, or join khaki-clad rangers on guided drives and walks.
 But it's not all about big-game sightings – wildlife watching here also teaches you to enjoy the little things.